UKHomeOffice/ansible-role-wifi-fix/README.md

 # ansible-role-wifi-fix
-A small role to fix WiFi issues after a suspen on Ubuntu 16.04
+A small role to fix WiFi issues after a suspend on Ubuntu 16.04